uvarc/rc-learning/content/notes/building-containers/index.md

 https://docs.qiime2.org/2022.8/install/native/#install-qiime-2-within-a-conda-environment

 Hints:
+- Click on "Linux" to get the URL for the yaml file.
+Download the yaml file in the same directory as your Dockerfile.
-- You do not have to start from a bare OS.
+- You do not have to start from a bare OS in your Dockerfile.
 Search for `miniconda3` on Docker Hub.
-- Alternatively, there is a much faster dependency solver than conda - micromamba.
-If you use it as the base image, see https://github.com/mamba-org/micromamba-docker#quick-start for instructions.
+- (Recommended) There is a much faster dependency solver than conda - micromamba.
+If you use it as the base image, see [here](https://github.com/mamba-org/micromamba-docker#quick-start) and [here](https://github.com/mamba-org/micromamba-docker#activating-a-conda-environment-for-entrypoint-commands) for instructions.
+- Use the suggested `COPY` and `ENTRYPOINT` statements.
 - After you're done, compare with the [official Dockerfile](https://github.com/qiime2/vm-playbooks/blob/0fda9dce42802596756986e2f80c38437872c66e/docker/Dockerfile) and image size.
 What is the biggest reason for the difference?

+# Clean Up

+If you build containers often, you can run out of disk space quickly.
+To clean up:

+1. Run `docker rmi <IMAGE_ID>` to remove a specific image.
+1. Run `docker system prune` to clean up cache.
+(This will not affect images that are tagged.)

+    ```bash
+    $ docker system prune
+    WARNING!
+This will remove:
+      - all stopped containers
+      - all networks not used by at least one container
+      - all dangling images
+      - all dangling build cache

+    Are you sure you want to continue? [y/N] y
+    ```

 ---